all designed and manufactured by acrylidex at our studio here in the uk

 Brands vary in quality and in addition there are different types of acrylic.

-For instance there is cast acrylic and extruded acrylic.
+For instance in our world there is cast acrylic and extruded acrylic.

 These two whilst visually the same to the untrained eye are made using different processes.